How many SaaS applications does your organization use today? 1? 10? 100?

 To truly rein in SaaS sprawl, you need to see your SaaS data in a single, centralized view.
 But the problem with SaaS data is that it’s all different: Files stored in Google Drive differ from those in Slack which differ from those in Salesforce.
 They’re stored in different places, and each application has its own set of APIs for accessing that data programmatically.

-This is what we’ve built in BetterCloud’s new unified SaaS management platform, where you can view and manage a single representation of a user and all of their applications, as well as the files created, stored, and shared across all of your applications, and much, much more.
+This is what we’ve built in BetterCloud’s new multi-SaaS management platform, where you can view and manage a single representation of a user and all of their applications, as well as the files created, stored, and shared across all of your applications, and much, much more.

 It’s time to think critically about what SaaS sprawl means for your environment.
 What will you do to rein in the sprawl?